Pearlwonder/POKEAPI/README.md

 - ----> Welcome to my POKEDEX <---- -

-- The purpose of this application is to sort through the POKEDEX.
+- The purpose of this VITE application is to sort through the POKEDEX.

 - Each button signifies the Pokemon Type.